PrithivR98/Cloudwalk_Assessment/Readme.md

 - **Iterative improvement**: Explored alternative model choices and cross-validation strategies with LLM assistance.
 - **Real-time experimentation**: Tested small snippets for audio augmentation and spectrogram visualization before integrating into the pipeline.

 - **Models and Results**: I used LightGBM model and I got an accuracy of 92%.
-I experimented with different models such as SVM, Logistic Regression and got the best output with LightGBM.
+I experimented with different models such as SVM, Logistic Regression and got the best output with LightGBM I sued Stratified K-validation.
+Cross-Validation Scores: {'LightGBM': 0.912962962962963}

 This recording provides a **raw glimpse of the development workflow** and demonstrates how LLMs were used as active coding partners.